-Tanya Leach is a Licensed Psychologist in New York, NY who works with both individuals and couples across the lifespan.
+Tanya Leach is a Licensed Psychoanalyst in New York, NY who works with both individuals and couples across the lifespan.
 Tanya has expertise in treating anxiety, depression, trauma, and shame.
 In sessions, Tanya strives to help clients get to the “root cause” of their discomfort and utilizes her extensive training in psychoanalysis to examine the ways in which unconscious thoughts may be manifesting in a client’s daily life.

 We asked Tanya more about her work with clients and her guiding philosophies on therapy.